 Habitat: Fringed Black Bindweed grows in dry woods and thickets with mesic conditions and full to partial sun.
 The full red color is attained in full sun.
 It is not rhizomatous but has a slender fibrous root system.
 It is considered threatened in some states.

 The author names for the plant classification are as follows: The first to classify was ‘Michx.’ which refers to Andre Michaux (1746-1802), French botanist who made many exploring expeditions in the U.S. collecting and cataloging many species.
-His notes were later used by his son, Francois, who with Thomas Nuttall published the multi-volume North American Sylva.
-His work was amended by ‘Holub.’ which refers to Josef Ludwig Holub (1930-1999), Czech botanist, Professor of Botany, co-founder of the Czech Institute of Botany and whose work centered on vascular plant taxonomy.
+Two important works of his are the Histoire des chênes de l'Amérique septentrionale (1801 - Oaks of North America), and the Flora Boreali-Americana (2 vols., 1803, published posthumously and contained the description of this species using the name Polygonum cilinode ).
+His son Francois, traveled with him and the father’s notes were later used for the 3-volume North American Sylva.
+Michaux's work was amended in 1971 by ‘Holub.’ which refers to Josef Ludwig Holub (1930-1999), Czech botanist, Professor of Botany, co-founder of the Czech Institute of Botany and whose work centered on vascular plant taxonomy.
 He was the principal author of Flora of the Czech Republic and the Flora of Slovakia.

 Comparisons: This is a vine unlike others in the Fallopia genus in that the others have ocreas that are without hair or bristles.
 The other members of the genus found in Minnesota - Fallopia convolvulus, Black Bindweed has seeds that are dull with a minutely granular surface.
 F. scandens, False Buckwheat, is similar, also having shiny seeds but the fruiting perianth has wings and the ocrea lacks the hair.
 The only other species in Minnesota is Japanese Knotweed, Fallopia japonica, an invasive introduced plant where the stems are erect and large.
 The clockwise twining also separates the Fallopia plants from the bindweeds in the Convolvulus genus where they twine counter-clockwise.

 Below: Two views of the leaf sheath orcea with the fringed hairs.
-Note the retorse hair on the stalks.
+Note the retrorse hair on the stalks.

-Below: 1st photo - an example of a plant with deep red color.
-Photo ©Wm.
-S. Justice, USDA-NRCS Plants Database.
+Below: 1st photo - an example of a plant climbing on a host.
 2nd photo - the upper side of a typical leaf.